Should be simple…but it’s not.

 Everyone isn’t Intervening for the same reasons

-Anger: This member is, quite frankly, just sick and tired of dealing with the negative consequences that the substance abuser’s behaviors are bringing to themselves or others.
-This member can often be upset with other members of the family for continual enabling.
+- Anger: This member is, quite frankly, just sick and tired of dealing with the negative consequences that the substance abuser’s behaviors are bringing to themselves or others.
+This member can often be upset with other members of the family for continually enabling the addict.

-Guilt: This members, often a parent or spouse, feels that they are somewhat responsible for the addiction itself, or feels responsible because they didn’t do anything to “prevent it” at an earlier time.
+- Guilt: This member, often a parent or spouse, feels that they are somewhat responsible for the addiction itself, or feels responsible because they didn’t do anything to “prevent it” at an earlier time.
+These can be unfounded feelings of guilt, or they can be due to past enabling behaviors.
+An interventionist can help determine which of these is the case, and work through the feelings.

-Pressure: This member is coming to the intervention reluctantly and is concerned that an intervention isn’t necessarily the right path to go down.
-Whether this is through the fear that things will get worse if the family intervenes, or the belief that the problem isn’t bad enough, this member isn’t fully on board.
+- Pressure: This member is coming to the intervention reluctantly and is concerned that intervention isn’t necessarily the right path to go down.
+Whether this is through the fear that things will get worse if the family intervenes or the belief that the problem isn’t bad enough, this member isn’t fully on board.

 Advantages of a Professional Interventionist

-In essence, it doesn’t really matter if we are here for different reasons.
-There are several different reasons why a professional intervention services provides a great advantage.
+In essence, it doesn’t really matter if we are here for different reasons, because all of the reasons lead to the same end result: a sober loved one.
+There are several different reasons why a professional intervention service provides a great advantage.
 Here are a few:

-- An Interventionist is not emotionally connected to your family…and you are.
-This means that the decisions that need to be made will always be biased.
+- An Interventionist is not emotionally connected to your family… and you are.
+This means that the decisions that need to be made will always be biased when they come from you alone, no matter how well-intentioned.

 - An Interventionist can be an authority and direct the intervention and outcome.